khoainho/FastAPI_Python_API/README.md

-# Python API
+# NewJeans API
 ## Description
-This is a Python API that has full CRUD routes for user data.
+This is a Python API with full CRUD routes for storing NewJeans members' information.

 ### Technologies
 * Python